Nearest Neighbor Dirichlet Mixtures: Methodology

+where the right-hand side of \eqref{eq:postthti} is motivated from Bayes' theorem.
 This pseudo-posterior is in a simple analytic form if $P_0$ is conjugate to $\mathcal{K}(x;\theta)$.
 The prior $P_0$ can involve unknown parameters and borrows information across neighborhoods; this reduces the large variance problem common to nearest neighbor estimators.
-Since the neighborhoods are overlapping, the conditional posterior for $\pi$ under \eqref{eq:NN-DP} is not exactly Dirichlet.
-However, one can define the number of unique points in the $i$-th neighborhood $\mathcal{S}_i$ similar in spirit to the number of points in the $h$-th cluster in mixture models of the form \eqref{eq:SB}.
-By convention, we define the point $X_i$ that generated its neighborhood $\mathcal{S}_i$ to be a member of that neighborhood.
-For any other data point $X_j$ to be a unique member of the neighborhood generated by $X_i$ for $j \neq i$, we require $X_j \in \mathcal{S}_i$ but $X_j \notin \mathcal{S}_u$ for all $u=1,\ldots,n$ such that $u \notin \{j, i\}$.
-That is, $X_j$ lies in the neighborhood generated by $X_i$ but does not lie in the neighborhood of any other $X_u$.
-In Section \ref{sec:alpha-plus-one}, we show that the number of unique points defined as above approaches 1 as $n\to \infty$.
-This motivates the following Dirichlet pseudo-posterior update for the neighborhood weights $\pi$:
+Since the neighborhoods are overlapping, proposing a pseudo-posterior update for $\pi$ under \eqref{eq:NN-DP} is not straightforward.
+However, one can define the number of effective members in the $i$th neighborhood $\mathcal{S}_i$ similar in spirit to the number of points in the $h$th cluster in mixture models of the form \eqref{eq:SB}.
+By convention, we define the point $X_i$ that generated its neighborhood $\mathcal{S}_i$ to be an effective member of that neighborhood.
+For any other data point $X_j$ to be a effective member of the neighborhood generated by $X_i$ for $j \neq i$, we require $X_j \in \mathcal{S}_i$ but $X_j \notin \mathcal{S}_u$ for all $u=1,\ldots,n$ such that $u \notin \{i, j\}$.
+That is, $X_j$ lies in the neighborhood generated by $X_i$ but does not lie in the neighborhood of any other $X_u$ for $u \notin \{i,j\}$.
+In Section \ref{sec:alpha-plus-one}, we show that the number of effective member points defined as above approaches 1 as $n\to \infty$.
+This motivates the following Dirichlet pseudo-posterior density $\widetilde{\Pi}_{2}(\pi ; \mathcal{X}^{(n)})$ for the neighborhood weights $\pi$:

-This distribution is equivalent to the conditional posterior on the kernel weights in the Dirichlet mixture of equations (\ref{eq:SB})-(\ref{eq:Dirichlet}), but we use $n$ components and fix the effective number of samples allocated to each component at one.
-The Dirichlet distribution in (\ref{eq:NN-DP2}) is centered on $(1/n,\ldots,1/n)$ with concentration parameter $\alpha + 1$.
-In practice, $\alpha$ is typically chosen to be close to zero, as motivated in Section 1, and we let $k = k_n$ increase slowly with the sample size.
+where $\mbox{Dirichlet}(p \mid q_1, \ldots, q_d)$ denotes the density of the Dirichlet distribution evaluated at $p$ with parameters $(q_1, \ldots, q_d)$.
+We provide a justification for the pseudo-posterior update \eqref{eq:NN-DP2} in Section \ref{sec:alpha-plus-one}.
+This distribution is inspired from the conditional posterior on the kernel weights in the Dirichlet mixture of equations (\ref{eq:SB})-(\ref{eq:Dirichlet}), but we use $n$ components and fix the effective number of samples allocated to each component at one.